 Above and to the left of Sirius is Procyon, then high up above Procyon is a pair of stars called Castor and Pollux.
 When you have stopped sniggering, we will just say that these are the main stars of Gemini, the Twins.

 For a star map that shows all the constellations and their names, click here.

 This month’s bright planets

-Jupiter, Venus and Saturn are all in the morning sky at the moment, and you’d need to be up around 6 or 7 am to see them, down in the south-east in the morning twilight.
+Mars, Jupiter and Saturn are all in the morning sky at the moment, and you’ll need to be up around 6 am to see them, down in the south-east in the morning twilight.
 The three planets are in line, making a great sight.
-Jupiter and Saturn get higher during the month, while Venus gets lower in the sky, as the maps below show.
+Mars is the highest, then Jupiter, then Saturn.

 What about the Moon, then?

 At the very start of the month the Moon is nearly at first quarter (which is a half Moon), which is actually on the 2rd, then full Moon is on the 9th.
 Last quarter is on the 15th, and the month ends with new Moon on the 23rd.
 If it’s clear on the 24th take a look low in the south-west about half an hour after sunset and you might spot the very thin crescent Moon.
 It’ll be easier to see on the 25th, then on the 27th it’s quite close to Venus.

 Sorry, no eclipses this month.
 But we have a whole section of the website devoted to the Moon and its features.

 OK, you’ve read all this for nothing, now comes the plug.
 This page is brought to you by the Society for Popular Astronomy, which is a really great society to join.
 It’s based in the UK but there are members in other countries as well.
 It doesn’t cost much to join, and there is a special rate for Young Stargazers.
 At least take a look at what we have to offer.